About the Queensland–Germany Bioeconomy Collaborative Science Program

 What’s important

-- Applications must be submitted online via the SmartyGrant portal.
+• Applications must be made online via the SmartyGrant portal.

 Eligibility

-Queensland-based applicants must be able to demonstrate that they will be undertaking the proposed project with a German research organisation that may have one or more industry partners involved.
+Queensland-based applicants must be able to demonstrate that they will be undertaking the proposed project with a German research organisation who may have one or more industry partners involved.

 The proposed project will support practical and applied collaborative science and research projects in the following target areas:

-- Food (waste): Innovations to support sustainable and resilient food systems focused on reducing or reusing wastes, to enhance, and improve circularity
+3. Food (Waste): Innovations to support sustainable and resilient food systems focused on reducing or reusing wastes, to enhance, and improve circularity.

 The project application must meet eligibility criteria.
-The Queensland–Germany Bioeconomy Collaborative Science Program Guidelines provide more information about the eligibility criteria including completing a
+The Queensland–Germany Bioeconomy Collaborative Science Program Guidelines provide more information about the eligibility criteria.